 The Liberty University Police Department (LUPD) provides 24-hour patrol protection of police, security, and emergency medical services to the campus, parking lots, residence halls, and other properties owned or controlled by the University.

 Although studying law is rigorous in order to successfully prepare students for legal careers, there is a support system at Liberty University School of Law that surpasses all other law schools.
-The Director of Academic Support is available to help enhance academic skills while the Director of Student Affairs is available to offer support and encouragement in other areas of each student’s life.
+The Director of Academic Support and the Director of the Center for Legal Writing are available to help enhance academic skills while the Director of Student Affairs is available to offer support and encouragement in other areas of each student’s life.

 Students at Liberty University School of Law often comment that they are amazed that the professors are so accessible and supportive outside of the classroom.
 As students meet with professors, they are strongly challenged to learn and perform; many students state that they clearly sense that professors desire to help them succeed.